Introduction to CubeSat

-There’s also an important risk distribution factor with CubeSats.
+There’s also risk reduction for organizations.
 CubeSats usually operate in constellations, so the different satellites provide backup and redundancy to the services they offer.
-If a small satellite becomes unusable, for whatever reason, the project does not fail, but the other CubeSats can fill that gap while waiting for a replica to be placed in orbit to take the place of the damaged satellite — and all this in a very short period of time.
+If a small satellite becomes unusable, for whatever reason, the project does not fail, but the other CubeSats can fill that gap while waiting for a replica to be placed in orbit to take the place of the damaged satellite.
+And all this in a very short period of time.

 Introductions to CubeSat is a 2-day covering the basic concepts and processes for